 Make a Pergola

 Below we briefly explain the steps on how to make your own pergola.
-You can also see the steps in the "make your own pergola" video:

 1. First lay out the ring beams on the floor.

 2. Connect the 4 beams using the pergola corner brackets.

 3. Lay the corner bracket on each corner, aligning the screw holes on both beams.